Peergos/Peergos/README.md

 The name Peergos comes from the Greek word Πύργος (Pyrgos), which means stronghold or tower, but phonetically spelt with the nice connection to being peer-to-peer.

 There is a single machine demo running at [https://demo.peergos.net](https://demo.peergos.net).

-We would very much appreciate any help.
+The slides of the first talk introducing Peergos are [here](https://speakerdeck.com/ianopolous/introducing-peergos).

 Peergos aims
 ------------